Domain Name Age & SEO: How Important Is Domain Age?

 In 2015 we worked with a client who wanted to sell wheels and rims online.
 The client asked for our help in choosing a domain name and we were able to purchase a domain that was 12 years old and use to have a website on it.
 There were even still a few in-bound links coming into it.
 The links can be helpful if they are quality links, so be sure to check the link profile on a domain you purchase.

 Within 12 months of launching the website, we were driving 15,000 unique organic visits a month.
 I believe the aged domain name had a lot to do with seeing the success that quickly.

 An aged domain will help your efforts, but the website must still be a quality website.
 The domain will not make up for a lack of quality content and on-site technical SEO.

 The Risk of Purchasing an Aged Domain

-Be sure to do your due diligence on what the domain was used for previously and determine if you feel the domain may have ever been penalized in Google.
+Be sure to do your due diligence on what the domain was used for previously and determine if you feel the domain may have ever been penalized by Google.
 If the website did previously have a penalty, chances are you could be in for a major uphill SEO battle.
 Use tools like Ahrefs.com to do a backlink audit and see who is linking to the website.
-If there are shady domains linking to it, you'll want to stay away from purchasing that domain.
+If there are shady domains linking to it, you’ll want to stay away from purchasing that domain.
 Another great tool is the Wayback Machine.
 This will allow you to see what the previous website looked like that was on the domain.
 If the website focused on the same topic you plan to focus on, that will make a big difference in your potential success.
-The better the previous website was, the better chances you'll have of ranking quick.
+The better the previous website was, the better chances you’ll have of ranking quickly.
 If you can find a way to talk with the owner of the domain, do it.
-Ask them why the shut down the website or why they are looking to sell the domain.
+Ask them why they shut down the website or why they are looking to sell the domain.

 Don’t just purchase a domain without doing your research.
 Getting a bad domain, even if it has age, can set you back more than a brand new domain would.